BenWashburn1457/StartUp/conflictTest.md

 Conflict is no bueno.
-Now I just added some
+Here I added some.